I was startled to hear Noam’s voice over my right shoulder.

 His tone and excitement alarmed me, and I pulled my fingers from the home row keys as if a hairy twenty-six-legged creature with probing antennae was crawling toward my wrist.

 “What?”
 I yelled out, looking down at my hands.
 “My nail polish?
-I know, I never wear nail polish,” I said, curling my fingers inward to hide the worn spots on my nails.
+I know, I never wear nail polish,” I said, curling my fingers inward like the shriveled toes of the wicked witch to hide the worn spots on my nails.
 I heard my mother’s voice telling me, “You know, it wouldn’t hurt you to spruce yourself up once in a while.”
+She and my father, both snazzy dressers, somehow bore four children, of whom only one had any interest in clothing.
 I have to admit that I feel better when I wear a new sweater, or spend extra time on my hair, and I always secretly thank her for her well-intended ‘encouragement.’
 Having said that, the one and only time I wore a skirt and heels to the office, Noam, who dresses in jeans and sneakers every day, asked with concern, “Are you going on a job interview?”

 When I looked up again I saw that Noam was shaking his head.
 “No, all of your keys are labeled!” he said, pointing his index finger at my keyboard.

 “Uhmm, what… what are you saying?”
 I asked.

 “The letters on my keys have all rubbed off!” he said, cocking his head and laughing.